 You could be a local looking to settle down with a same-sex partner, or an expatriate who is looking for a gay-friendly place to rent in Singapore.
-Either way, when it comes to living happily ever after in Singapore, the LGBTQ+ may run into some obstacles as there are no laws here that specifically safeguard their rights.
+Either way, when it comes to living happily ever after in Singapore, the LGBTQIA+ may run into some obstacles as there are no laws here that specifically safeguard their rights.

-Same-sex marriages are also not recognised in Singapore.
+Same-sex marriages are not recognised in Singapore.
 So when it comes to housing and the legal aspects of it, same-sex couples do not enjoy the same rights as heterosexual couples.

-- Renting property in Singapore for LGBTQ+
+- Renting property in Singapore for LGBTQIA+

-- Rental tips for LGBTQ+ in Singapore
+- Rental tips for LGBTQIA+ in Singapore

 - Buying a condo unit